- ✎ Updated

 50% Simulations

-What Is The Tested On AUD
+What Is Tested On AUD

 Auditing and Attestation (AUD) is considered by many to be the most difficult section of the CPA exam.